K\"ahler-Einstein metrics and the K\"ahler-Ricci flow on log Fano varieties: Introduction

 \text{ }

 {\it Nota Bene.} The current version of this article differs substantially from the first version of the arXiv preprint.
 The latter dealt more generally with Mean Field Equations with reference measures having H\"older continuous potentials, a point of view that made it less readily accessible to differential geometers.
 Meanwhile, the preprint \cite{DS} appeared, giving further motivation for the general context of our previous work.
+Another new feature of the present version is the Izumi-type result proved in Appendix A.

+Various important works have appeared since the the first version of our work was circulating.
+We have only mentioned in footnotes those that are immediately connected to the contents of the present article.

-Another new feature of the present version is the Izumi-type result proved in Appendix A. \begin{ackn} The authors would like to express their gratitude to Bo Berndtsson for uncountably many interesting discussions related to this work, and in particular for his help regarding the uniqueness theorem. \end{ackn}
+\begin{ackn} The authors would like to express their gratitude to Bo Berndtsson for uncountably many interesting discussions related to this work, and in particular for his help regarding the uniqueness theorem.
+We are also grateful to Tomoyuki Hisamoto and Dror Varolin for helpful discussions, and we thank the referee for useful suggestions. \end{ackn}